pluggdapps/pagd/docs/myblog.rst

     layout type to be used.
 Same as `layout` parameter from configuration settings.

+  author
+    name of page's author.

+  email
+    author's email-id.

   last_modified
-    modified time of the page, formated as "%a %b %d, %Y".
-Picked from file system's `mtime`.
+    page's last modified time.

-  date
+  createdon / date
-    Page created time.
-Can be specified as part of page-metadata or page's json context.
+    page creation time.

   _xcontext,
-    Fetch the context from external source, like from network or from persistant data store.
+    comma separated string of plugin names (in canonical format) to fetch page context from external source, like from repository, network or from persistant data store.

   IContent,
-    Plugin name for translating :class:`Page` to html.
+    plugin name for translating :class:`Page` to html.
 Plugins supplied with the package - `pagd.native`, `pagd.pandoc` etc ... if left un-specified then default plugin will be used.
 Most probably the default plugin is `pagd.native`.

   filetype,
-    Interpret content-file as `filetype`.
+    interpret content-file as `filetype`.
 Note that if more than one contentfile is present for the same page, this settings will be ignored.
 If left un-specified, file extension will be used to guess its file-type.

   articles,
-    List of tuple, (filepath, html-content), that can be used to populate the page-template during site-generation.
+    list of tuple, (filepath, html-content), that can be used to populate the page-template during site-generation.

   template